websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/finding-artifacts.md

 1. In the Control Panel's System category, select *Gogo Shell*.
 Enter commands in the Gogo Shell command prompt.

 1. Search for the module by its display name (e.g., `Apache Aries CDI`) or a keyword.
 In the results, note the module's number.
 You can use it in the next step.
-For example, Gogo command results in the figure below show the Liferay Announcements API module number `47`.
+The example below shows the Liferay Announcements API module number `47`.

     ![Results from this Gogo command show that the module's number is `47`.](./finding-artifacts/images/04.png)

-1. List the module's manifest headers by passing the module number to the `headers` command.
-In the results, note the `Bundle-Vendor` or `Implementation-Vendor` value: you'll match it with an artifact group in a later step:
+1. Use the `headers` command with the module number to show its manifest headers.
+Note the `Bundle-Vendor` or `Implementation-Vendor` value.
+You'll match it with an artifact group in a later step:

     ![Results from running the `headers` command show the module's vendor name and bundle version.](./finding-artifacts/images/05.png)

 1. On [Maven Central](https://search.maven.org/) or [MVNRepository](https://mvnrepository.com), search for the module by its artifact ID.

-1. Determine the group ID by matching the `Bundle-Vendor` or `Implementation-Vendor` name from step 3 with a group listed that provides the artifact.
+1. Determine the group ID by matching the `Bundle-Vendor` or `Implementation-Vendor` name from step 3 with a group that provides the artifact.

-Next, Liferay reference documentation provides Liferay app artifact attributes.
+Liferay reference documentation also provides Liferay app artifact attributes.

 ### Reference Docs